GordoNice/spek_qual/README.md

     Eeff (Al / Cu): 25.6106 / 26.2829 keV
     Emean:  48.8191 keV

-NIST data for all the mu coefficients will be used by default!
+**IMPORTANT**: NIST data for all the mu coefficients will be used by default!
 PENELOPE's data could be used with: `-mu_source "pene"`.

 NIST data was parsed from the